Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Introduction

-Thus in this context solutions do not blow-up in finite or infinite time, so blow-up is only possible for solutions with $\|u\|_{L^2} \geq \|Q\|_{L^2}$.
+Thus, in this context solutions do not blow-up in finite or infinite time, and blow-up is only possible for solutions with $\|u\|_{L^2} \geq \|Q\|_{L^2}$.

-In her study of dispersive solitary waves in higher dimensions, de Bouard \cite{DeB} showed (in dimensions 2 and 3) that the travelling waves of the form \eqref{Eq:TW} are stable for $p<p_c$ and unstable for $p>p_c$, where $p_c=3$ in 2d.
+In her study of dispersive solitary waves in higher dimensions, de Bouard \cite{DeB} showed (in dimensions 2 and 3) that the traveling waves of the form \eqref{Eq:TW} are stable for $p<p_c$ and unstable for $p>p_c$, where $p_c=3$ in 2D.
 She followed the ideas developed for the gKdV equation by Bona, Souganidis \& Strauss \cite{BSS} for the instability, and Grillakis, Shatah \& Strauss \cite{GSS} for the stability arguments.
-The first three authors of the present paper proved in \cite{FHR3} the instability of the traveling wave solutions of the form \eqref{Eq:TW} for the $p=3$ case, thus, completing the stability picture for the two-dimensional ZK equation (see also the alternative proof of instability for the $L^2$-supercritical gZK , i.e., $p>3$, in \cite{FHR2}).
-We also note that the more delicate questions about different types of stability have been previously studied; e.g., see C\^{o}te, Mu\~{n}oz, Pilod \& Simpson \cite{CMPS}.
+The first three authors of the present paper proved in \cite{FHR3} the instability of the traveling wave solutions of the form \eqref{Eq:TW} for the $p=3$ case, thus, completing the stability picture for the two-dimensional ZK equation (see also the alternative proof of instability for the $L^2$-supercritical gZK , $p>3$, in \cite{FHR2}).
+Further study, or a more refined question of stability, the asymptotic stability, was studied by C\^{o}te, Mu\~{n}oz, Pilod \& Simpson in \cite{CMPS}, where authors considered 2D quadratic ZK equation and were able to show the asymptotic stability, which could also be extended for nonlinearities slightly above quadratic, though not all the way up to the critical power $p< p_c=3$.
+This interesting work also motivated our studies of the 2D ZK equation.